***** Changes in 2019 - Difficulty in finding 12- or 15-passenger vans

 Attached are the files that we used for our planning.
 Please feel free to download and use these as you see fit.
 Our only request would be to share with us, and anyone else, any changes that you find have additional benefits or a cheaper cost.
 I would be more than happy to maintain copies of all documents on this website if they are sent to me!
 I've redacted most personal information and am willing to discuss anything that you may have questions about.Points to ponder when considering a trip to the French River

-1. Make sure at least one adult has Wilderness First Aid.
+1. Make sure at least one adult has Wilderness First Aid (preferable two individuals with WFA).

 3. Bear barrels are easier to deal with than hanging your food every night.
 We had two large bear barrels that were excellent!